allilmd/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-checks for upper or lower case
+checks for numbers 0 to 9